-Work began here back in the 13th century and the mines have been functional ever since, through landslides, floods, the Nazi invasion and communist Russia.
+Work began here back in the 13th century and the mines have functioned ever since, through landslides, floods, the Nazi invasion and communist Russia.
 The real story, however, started 20 million years ago, when the sea covered this part of Poland, leaving behind buried treasure in the form of sodium chloride.

 There’s plenty of time to contemplate history, geology and chemistry as the creaking wooden staircase goes on and on, round and around, down and down.
-Over a million people visit each year and it’s difficult to see how this contraption copes.
-We traipse through makeshift corridors, stooped in the bare light of a few electric bulbs.
-So far, Wieliczka is living up to the promises made by all mines: dark, dirty and dangerous.
+Over a million people visit each year and it’s difficult to see how the flimsy stairs cope.
+We traipse through makeshift corridors, stooped in the gloom of some sparse electric bulbs.

-Like all good fairytales, there’s a princess involved.
+As with all good fairytales, we meet a princess.
 According to legend, when Princess Kinga of Hungary became betrothed to King Boleslaw the Bashful around 700 years ago, she threw her engagement ring into Hungary’s salt mines.

 Our next royal encounter is a little more sedate: a traditional bust of King Kazimierz the Great, Krakow’s most famous ruler, whose name still describes the city’s revived Jewish Quarter.
 Next up was the great scientist, Copernicus, the first man to stare into the heavens and calculate that the Earth was not actually the centre of the universe after all.

 This deep beneath the earth, it’s hard to remember that the stars even exist.
 And humbling to learn that Copernicus himself visited Wieliczka as a student in the 15th century.